1j01/look-around-you.go/README.md

 As for what platforms to actually include, I took the `gox -osarch-list` and filtered out 64-bit builds,
 since the program doesn't use hardly any memory at all, and 32-bit should still work on 64-bit operating systems.
 I also filtered out the ones that were not default enabled platforms.

+## TODO

+- Clear the terminal efficiently: instead of starting a process (which is ridiculously slow for what it does, at least on Windows), use a package like `goterm` to clear the screen (this will involve learning about go package management)